RohitRajvaidya5/My-Learnings-and-Notes/Notes/HTML/File.md

 ### 2. Mozillla Firefox

-**HTML** support all the major browsers in the market so it is ok to use any browser but when its time for CSS Firefox is great with it.
-It contains better developer options than other browsers.
-Mainly I get best idea of fonts with the help of mozilla while using CSS.
+All of the popular browsers on the market support HTML, so you can use any of them.
+However, Firefox works best with CSS.
+Compared to other browsers, it offers better developer options.
+Using CSS and Mozilla, I can mostly acquire the best font ideas.

 <br>